Miroljub Damjanović: Career

-Damjanović was a member of Radnički Belgrade teams that won the Yugoslav League in the 1972–73 season and the Yugoslav Cup in 1976.
+Damnjanović was a member of Radnički Belgrade teams that won the Yugoslav League in the 1972–73 season and the Yugoslav Cup in 1976.
 He played in the 1977 FIBA European Cup Winners' Cup final.

-Damjanović was a member of the Yugoslavia national junior team that competed at the 1970 FIBA Europe Championship for Juniors.
+Damnjanović was a member of the Yugoslavia national junior team that competed at the 1970 FIBA Europe Championship for Juniors.
 He was a member of the Yugoslavia national team that competed in the men's tournament at the 1972 Summer Olympics.